 If you are concerned about a lack of housekeeping rules or inadequate time to allow for tasks to be completed properly, you should join a trade union and raise it with your union representative.

 Customers are known to bring in food and drinks into the shop, which means spillage can occur.
 Liquid products can also end up being dropped on the floor, and it can also become wet from customers’ footprints if it’s raining outside.
 If the floor is wet, display a wet floor sign until the area has been cleaned and is dry.

 Check fire hazards

-Watch out for potential fire hazards in the store, such as loose wires from cash machines and defect lighting, that could spark a flame.
+Watch out for potential fire hazards in the store, such as loose wires from cash machines and defective lighting, that could spark a flame.
 Always keep emergency exits clear and don’t block fire extinguishers in case you need to use them.